The Comfort Project

 Nominate here

-Through The Comfort Project, we currently gift 24 hampers each year to Mornington Peninsula locals who are in active breast cancer treatment, through nominations and monthly deliveries to all 5 local chemotherapy wards.
+Through The Comfort Project, we currently gift 24 hampers each year to Mornington Peninsula locals undergoing active breast cancer treatment.
+These are distributed through community nominations, as well as monthly deliveries across all five local chemotherapy wards.

-Your nomination must be someone who lives on the Mornington Peninsula and is currently in active Breast Cancer treatment.
+To be eligible, your nomination must be for someone living on the Mornington Peninsula who is currently in active breast cancer treatment.

-If your loved one is eligible, we’ll be in contact to arrange a gifted hamper.
+If your loved one meets these criteria, we’ll be in touch to arrange their gifted hamper.

 Proudly supported by